Reasons to abandon Nagios

-In addition, during a changeover it is also worth checking whether certain assets are still relevant for your own organization.
+In addition, during a changeover, it is also worth checking whether certain assets are still relevant for your own organization.
 In the same way, the question arises as to how a new and improved approach could monitor the systems.
 In an ideal scenario, a new software solution would be capable of incorporating existing Nagios plug-ins, but at the same time it would also provide customized and better integrations.
 This is because some Nagios plug-ins are relatively old or poorly maintained.
-Some Nagios alternatives bring better integrations for common technologies which make monitoring more precise.
+Other IT monitoring solutions bring better integrations for common technologies, which make monitoring more precise.
 These should then replace the old Nagios plug-ins.

 Commitment to the monitoring community

-These days there are open source tools available that are well suited for monitoring large environments and whose monitoring integrations are also completely open source.
+These days, there are open source monitoring tools available that are well suited for monitoring large environments and whose monitoring integrations are also completely open source.

 Open source monitoring without extensive Linux knowledge

-Especially Windows-Admins find it difficult to work with Nagios.
-In particular with Nagios Core you have to install the Nagios Remote Data Processor on the monitoring host in addition to the Nagios agent on the target system.
-Time and again this means manual work with the Linux terminal.
-For Windows experts this is often a particularly difficult terrain.
+Windows admins find it especially difficult to work with Nagios.
+In particular, with Nagios Core, you have to install the Nagios Remote Data Processor on the monitoring host in addition to the Nagios agent on the target system.
+Time and again, this means manual work with the Linux terminal.
+For Windows experts, this is often a particularly difficult terrain.